gabeklein/expressive-mvc/README.md

 <h2 id="overview-section">Overview</h2>

-Seamlessly create and apply ES6 classes as the *`ModelController`* [(of MVC fame)](https://en.wikipedia.org/wiki/Model–view–controller) for [React function-components](https://www.robinwieruch.de/react-function-component) which serve as the *View*.
+Seamlessly create and apply ES6 classes as the *`ModelController`* [(of MVC fame)](https://en.wikipedia.org/wiki/Model–view–controller) for [React function-components](https://www.robinwieruch.de/react-function-component) which serve as your *View*.

 The basic idea is pretty simple, to watch all properties in an instance of some class and dispatch renders wherever those changes might be visible.
 This is done with the help of [accessors (`get` & `set`)](https://www.w3schools.com/js/js_object_accessors.asp) and `useReducer` behind the scenes.

-For this, you have a general-purpose hook `use()`, which can take any class, and an inheritable abstract-class `Controller` with more specialized hooks available as static methods.
+For this, you have a general-purpose hook `use()`, which can take any class, and an inheritable abstract-class `Controller`, which makes more specialized hooks available as static methods.

-When any of these hooks are called in a function, a `ModelController` reference is returned, bound to the component.
+When any of these hooks are called, a `ModelController` reference is returned, bound to the component.
 It contains all current state, used for rendering.
 Changes to that object are then reflected by triggering a new render, where deemed necessary.

 This "live-state" combines with actions, computed properties, some lifecycle hooks, and the component itself to create what is effectively a model-view-controller.